KOdoi-OJ/Build-Data-Dashboards/README.md

-*This project was completed on December 23, 2021*
+*This project was completed, with final review and approval, on December 23, 2021*